ProjectLibertyLabs/siwf/docs/src/DataStructures/ApplicationContext.md

 ## Schema

-An application context credential MUST be a W3C Verifiable Credential document containing information about the application requesting user sign-in.
+An application context credential MUST be a W3C Verifiable Credential document containing information about the application requesting user sign in.

 The `type` array for the credential should begin with the string `"ApplicationContextCredential"`.